-The Committee conducts Standard of Care trainings for shelter staff which provide an overview of the Standards of Care as well as how the Committee checks the sites to see if they are in compliance with the Standards of Care through site visits and client complaints.
+The Committee conducts Standard of Care trainings for shelter staff which provide an overview of the Standards of Care as well as how the Committee monitors shelter programs for compliance with the Standards through site visits and client complaints.

-Policy Subcommittee
+Policy Subcommittee Update

 The Policy Subcommittee is responsible for monitoring any City policies that impact shelter clients and shelter operations as well as formulating policy recommendations that are then sent to the full Committee for approval.
-For the 1st Quarter of FY17-18, the Policy Subcommittee has been discussing the Navigation Centers, Coordinated Entry for Family Shelters and possible changes to the Committee's site visit requirements.
+In the 1st Quarter of this fiscal year, Director Jeff Kositksy (HSH) proposed the establishment of a working group to determine how to apply the Standards of Care and Shelter Monitoring Committee oversight in the Navigation Centers.
+During the 2nd Quarter, the Policy Subcommittee identified the Standards of Care that they believed would apply to the unique program models of the Navigation Centers.
+These recommended Standards were approved by the full Committee on November 15th, 2017 and will be presented to the Navigation Center workgroup for discussion.

-1st QUARTER REPORT
+2nd QUARTER REPORT